What is hip resurfacing?

 The details of your hip resurfacing surgery will depend on the nature of the injury

 and the surgical approach.
-An orthopedic surgeon will perform the surgery aided by
+An orthopedic surgeon will do the surgery aided by a team

-a team of specialized healthcare professionals.
-The whole operation may take 2 or
+of specialized healthcare professionals.
+The whole operation may take 2 or 3 hours.

-- Most likely, you will receive general anesthesia, so you’ll sleep through the operation
+Most likely, you will get general anesthesia, so you’ll sleep through the operation

 and won’t feel any pain and discomfort during the procedure.
-(Or you may receive spinal
+(Or you may get spinal

 anesthesia and a medicine to keep you relaxed but awake.)